California Vacation: The Sea Ranch

 Mendonoma is a made-up word for a magical place in the middle between Sonoma and Mendocino counties, about 100 miles north of San Francisco.
 That’s where you’ll find The Sea Ranch, an unincorporated area of coastline perfect for seekers of Pacific peace and serenity.

-First time visitors to The Sea Ranch often confuse the place with it’s namesake hotel called Sea Ranch Lodge, which is the first civilized thing you’ll see as you enter the area from the south after a long stretch of wild highway that winds around the cliffs.
-I stayed at the lodge this time, although friends with small children enjoyed a wide variety of vacation rentals.
+First time visitors to The Sea Ranch often confuse the place with its namesake hotel called Sea Ranch Lodge, which is the first building you’ll see as you enter the area from the south after a long stretch of wild highway that winds around the cliffs.

 The controlled part seems just as fierce, like an unyielding, town-wide gated community.
 Due to architectural guidelines drawn up in the 1960s, all houses feature low profiles and must be built from natural wood materials.